Vyral/amy-wengerd/_posts/2020-10-27-q-does-it-make-sense-to-wait-until-2021-to-buy.md

 {% include youtube.html %}

-Our opportunity presents a unique opportunity for homebuyers.
+<p style="text-align:center">Our opportunity presents a unique opportunity for homebuyers.</p>

 It’s so hard to believe that we’re nearing the end of 2020, but we can imagine that there aren’t too many of you who are sad to see it go.